-My partner was attending a conference in Waitangi, the location where the original treaty between the British and Māori was signed back in 1840.
-We stayed just south of there in the little tourist town of Paihia, where the majority of the tour boats depart to cruis the Bay of Islands.
-Our stay here was brief and since my partner was off working (most of the time), I was carless and completely dependent on the tourist industry to transport me pretty much everywhere.
-Although this is definitely not my preferred way to travel, I still enjoyed my quick glimpse of many of the popular Te Tai Tokerau Northland destinations.
+Brian was attending a conference in Waitangi, the location where the original treaty between the British and Māori was signed back in 1840.
+We stayed just south of there in the little tourist town of Paihia, where the majority of the tour boats depart to cruise the Bay of Islands.
+Our stay here was brief and since my Bri was off working (most of the time) and I was car-less, I was completely dependent on the tourist industry to transport me pretty much everywhere.
+While this is not my preferred way to travel, I still enjoyed my quick glimpse of many of the popular Te Tai Tokerau Northland destinations.

 I had a pretty lazy and semi uneventful first day, taking a little ferry over to Russell.
 It is a quick 15 minute journey from Paihia.
-Russell is a historic, ‘romantic’ seaside village with a handful of cafes, art galleries, and short walking tracks.
-The town’s streets still retain the original layout from 1843.
-Russell is NZ’s oldest sea port and is part of the settlement of the nation’s first capital in nearby Okiato.
+Russell is a historic, ‘romantic’ seaside village whose streets still retain the original 1843 layout, but now hold handful of cafes and art galleries lead to short walking tracks.
+Russell is Aotearoa NZ’s oldest sea port and is part of the settlement of the nation’s first capital in nearby Okiato.

-I arrived in Russell fairly early in the morning so there wasn’t much to do but enjoy a fine cup of coffee overlooking the bay and take a little walk about.
-The town is nestled along a lovely beach lined with pōhutukawa trees where people gather mussels and pull there little boats out to sea.
+I arrived in Russell fairly early in the morning so there wasn’t much to do but enjoy a cuppa overlooking the bay and take a little walk about.
+The town is nestled along a lovely beach lined with pōhutukawa trees where people gather mussels and pull their little boats out to sea.

 The first stop on this little journey was an easy climb up to the historic Flagstaff Maiki Hill.
 When the British arrived, they flew the Union Jack flag at the top of this hill.
 Despite its military protection, Māori managed to chop down the flag several times in defiance before the war of the north broke out.
 I unfortunately don’t have a picture of the flag post that currently stands on this hill, but I do have one of the lovely mosaic sundial next to it.
 I am not certain of its significance, if any.

-I returned to town following the same route, browsing the shops and having a lunch time cocktail at the The Duke of Marlborough Hotel.
+Following the same route back to town, a lunch time cocktail at the The Duke of Marlborough Hotel was in order.
 Affectionately called “The Duke”, this charming lodge and restaurant is NZ’s oldest pub.

 Bay of Islands By Boat